INDIVIDUAL UNIVERSITY FACTS AND STATS

-- UL offers a range of programmes up to doctoral and postdoctoral levels in the disciplines of:
+- UL offers a range of programmes up to doctoral and postdoctoral levels in a range of disciplines.

-- As part of their degree programme all students, regardless of discipline, undertake relevant work experience of 6-8 months duration across UL’s network of 1700+ employers spanning twenty five countries.
-About 25% of these placements are international.
+- As part of their degree programme all students, regardless of discipline, undertake relevant work experience across UL’s network of 1700+ employers spanning twenty five countries.

 - UL is adjacent to the National Technology Park (NTP), Ireland’s first science/technology park which is home to over 80 organisations employing over 4,000 people.

 - In a 2015 QS Stars audit, UL was awarded a maximum 5-Star rating in innovation (patents, spin-off companies and industrial research).